Our Staff

 Office Manager

 Rita joined the NPDES Training Institute in 2013.
 She is the busy bee behind the scenes making sure all the details are attended to properly and implemented from the beginning to the completion of your training.
-Her number one priority creating a training experience where you can say “Wow!
+Her number one priority is to create a training experience that leaves students saying “Wow!
 That was a training that helps it all make sense!”

 Josue De Jesus, MS4CECI MS4GIT